isuru89/moodle-local_reminders/README.txt

     to install the local plug-in.
 6. Now you can change the plug-in specific settings via Site Administration -> Plugins -> Local Plugins -> Reminders.

+== Change Log ==
+v1.1
+    + fixed bug of repeatedly sending reminders for same event.
+    + removed 'Only hidden events from calendar' option from the settings page.
+    + removed unused constants from the plugin.
+    + improved cron trace of the plugin for ignored events.

+v1.0.1
+    + changed default settings
+    + removed usage of deprecated functions

 == Configurations ==
 If you want to change the cron cycle frequency, open the version.php file in the plug-in's root directory and change the value for $plugin->cron.
 This value must be indicated by seconds.
 The